ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 ## Economics

+1. Review the Project Pricing Model for Dutch auctions [here](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-pricing-model/#project-pricing-dutch-auction-settings)
-1. Consider the overall economics of your project for a successful release.
-The Art Blocks team will provide guidance.
+2. Consider the overall economics of your project for a successful release.
 3. Artists can only have one active project at a time.
 4. As a note, we require artists to take a 6 month cooldown period between considerations for Curated projects.
 The cooldown period begins when your project sells out (i.e. when minting is 100% complete).